 Existing mortgage balance: $675,000

-In this example, though the home appreciated ever so slightly, the borrower was making 1% payments each month via an option arm, thus tacking additional interest on top of the existing loan balance.
+In this example, though the home appreciated ever so slightly over six years, the borrower was making 1% minimum payments each month via an option arm, thus tacking additional interest on top of the existing loan balance.

-The result is a mortgage balance greater than the value of the home, making the situation ideal for a short sale if the borrower falls seriously behind on payments.
+The result is a mortgage balance greater than the current value of the home, making the situation ideal for a short sale if the borrower falls seriously behind on payments, or simply wants to walk away.

 Clearly this was a deadly combination for even the most responsible of homeowners, which explains why short sales and foreclosures have become so prevalent.